Common Disability Income Insurance Myths and Misconceptions

 My finances will be fine if an illness or injury keeps me out of work.

-Nearly 69% of Americans
+Nearly 78% of Americans

-if their paychecks were delayed for a week.3
+would experience financial difficulties if their paychecks were delayed for a week.3

 Understanding the facts about DI can help you better evaluate your options.
 Exploring how coverage works and what it may provide can be an important step in planning for income protection.